dylanafterall/OnsetEngine/tools/formatter/README.txt

 The binary, "MeshFormatter", accepts a Wavefront .obj file (triangulated mesh only), and produces a .h header file correctly formatted for OpenGL VBO processing.

-The CMake project 'OnsetEngine' also creates MeshFormatter, in the build directory.
+The CMake project 'OnsetEngine' also creates MeshFormatter in the build directory.
 After using the build.sh script in the project's root directory, you can then use the formatter.sh script to access the MeshFormatter.
 Follow the below instructions.